Support Recovery of Periodic Mixtures with Nested Periodic Dictionaries: Introduction

 with distinct periods in $\mathbb{P}_h = \{p_1,p_2,\ldots p_m\}$, where these periodic signals with period $p_i$ cannot be further decomposed into sums of periodic signals with periods smaller than the $p_i$'s.
 Second, the periods $p_1,p_2,\ldots,p_m$ are not divisors of one another, denoted $p_i\not\vert p_j$ for $i,j \in \{1,2,\ldots,m\}$.
 It has been shown that the period of $y\left(n\right)$ with hidden periods $\mathbb{P}_h$ is $p = \lcm\left(\mathbb{P}_h\right)$, i.e., the least common multiplier (lcm) of the periods in the set $\mathbb{P}_h$ \cite[Corollary 2]{tenneti2018minimum}.

 The problem of period estimation has been widely studied and many techniques have been proposed to estimate the underlying periods of periodic signals \cite{wise1976maximum},\cite{christensen2007joint},\cite{sethares1999periodicity}.
 Conventional methods, such as successive differencing, fail to identify the hidden periods in $y\left(n\right)$ when it is composed of a mixture of periodic signals.
-Also, spectral-based methods such as DFT could work well if the data length $L$ is a multiple of the period but yield inaccurate estimates of the fundamental frequencies for arbitrary $L$ \cite{tenneti2015nested}.
+Also, spectral-based methods such as DFT could work well if the datalength $L$ is a multiple of the period but yield inaccurate estimates of the fundamental frequencies for arbitrary $L$ \cite{tenneti2015nested}.
 Estimating the hidden periods in the presence of noise is an even more challenging problem.
 For a comprehensive discussion of the limitations of such techniques, we refer the reader to \cite{tenneti2015nested}.

 To overcome these limitations, the authors in \cite{tenneti2015nested} introduced a family of matrices called nested periodic dictionaries (NPDs) to model periodic mixtures, and have shown that periodic signals often admit sparse representations in NPDs.
-In a matrix form, a periodic signal of length $L$ can be modeled as
+In \cite{tenneti2015nested,tenneti2016unified}, it was shown that one can estimate the hidden periods of a periodic mixture by estimating its sparse representation in an NPD, then the recovered support set of the sparse vector (i.e., the locations of its nonzero entries) can be used to reveal the hidden periods.